MicrosoftDocs/dynamics-365-customer-engagement/ce/project-service/pricing-costing-dimensions.md

 # Pricing and costing dimensions home page

-The dimensions used for setting labor pricing and costing in project-based organizations are influenced by the attributes of:
+The dimensions used to set labor pricing and costing in project-based organizations are influenced by the following attributes:

-- People doing the work like thier experience, role, geography etc
+- People doing work similar to their experience, role, or geography
-- Work to be performed like its complexity, time of day, etc.
+- Work to be performed similar to its complexity or time of day

-Given the typical nature of these attrubutes of the work and the people required to perform the work, there are two types of pricing dimension values available in Project Service Automation (PSA):
+Given the typical nature of these attrubutes of the work and the people required to perform the work, there are two types of pricing dimension values available in Project Service Automation:

 - **Option sets** - Attributes that are fixed enumerations for a set of values.
 - **Entity-based values** - Attributes that can have a varied set of values that are finite but can change over time.